cofacts/rumors-line-bot/README.md

 * `IMAGE_MESSAGE_ENABLED`: Default disabled.
 To enable, please see "Process image message" section below.
 * `DEBUG_LIFF`: Disables external browser check in LIFF.
 Useful when debugging LIFF in external browser.
 Don't enable this on production.

-### Redis server

-We use Redis to store conversation context / intents.
-Please run a Redis server on your machine, or use the Heroku Redis's `REDIS_URL` directly if you happen to deploy the bot to Heroku.

 ### Node Dependencies

 You will need `Node.JS` 12+  to proceed.